I spent 3 weeks of quarantine trying to learn something new. Here’s what happened

 The gratification of net results comes much quicker with the Ramsay course.
 I’ll either be able to make that first big dish or I won’t.

-I do my best to follow the instructions as I attempt poached eggs, my laptop perched precariously next to the sink.
-Some improvisation is required, due to a lack of certain ingredients, and my vegetarianism, but the directions are clear, and seeing the chef perform each task is pivotal.
+I do my best to follow the instructions as I dump a cracked egg into a swirling cauldron of boiling, seasoned water, my laptop perched precariously next to the sink.
+Some improvisation is required, due to a lack of certain ingredients and my vegetarianism, but the directions are clear, and seeing the chef perform each task is pivotal.
 It’s like I’m Zooming directly with Ramsay in his disgustingly gorgeous kitchen.

 He describes the amounts of salt and butter vaguely sometimes, leaving it up to student interpretation, which I like.
 However, it’s hard to gauge how hot “nice and hot” is on my stove setting.